adevrrc/adev-p2-notes/docs/csharp-oop/properties.md

 This example defines the `Name` property as a _read-only_ property.
 The property is considered read-only because without the `set` accessor a new state cannot be written to the object.
 Defining the property this way, the class itself won't be able to `set` the property.

+The C# language contains the keyword `readonly`, which has a different meaning than the _read-only_ described above.
+You won't use `readonly` in this course.
+{: .alert .alert-error}

 If an accessor is only required within the class, the `private` accessor modifier can be used.

 ```csharp